 What other characteristics do you believe make a gentleman out of a man?
 Let us know in the comments!

-PS: If you’ve already found your gentleman suitor, you may be interested in a previous post where I shared 50+ Date Ideas that Fit your Love Language.
+PS: If you’ve already found your gentleman suitor, you may be interested in trying out a couple of the 50+ Date Ideas that Fit your Love Language.